 It doesn't seem that long ago I was photographing the winter storms around the Lancashire coast and then the aurora in Norway.
 The warm, balmy days of summer seemed as though they would never arrive as the UK was battered by one storm after another and now we are heading towards autumn!
 Oh well at least there is the prospect of some great end of season colours and hopefully a nice image or two.

-So what else have I been upto that has kept me so busy?
+So what have I been upto that has kept me so busy?

 In this months 'featured image' I am going to discuss how I made this image taken at Porth Nanven, Cornwall.